 But for now we will discuss the grenadine tie.
-Grenadine silk is woven, not knit, and the tie is constructed like any normal tie: it has folds, an interlining and of course a triangular tip.
-It’s a luxurious silk, very delicate and much more formal than a knit tie.
+Grenadine silk is woven, not knitted, and the tie is constructed like any normal tie: it has folds, an interlining and, of course, a triangular tip.
+It’s a luxurious silk, very delicate and much more formal than a knitted tie.
 In black it makes an excellent funeral tie, and this is exactly what James Bond wears to the funeral at the beginning of Thunderball.

 I know of two weavers of grenadine silk, Fermo Fossati and Seteria Bianchi, both in Italy.
 Most of the grenadine tie makers get their silk from these weavers.
 There are two different types of grenadine silk: Garza Grossa (pictured above) and Garza Fina (below left), the former being the type that James Bond wore.
 Turnbull & Asser still makes Garza Grossa grenadine ties, and they can also be found at many other stores on Jermyn Street and elsewhere.
 You may also find “mock” grenadine (below right), which can still be very nice.